dotnet/AspNetCore.Docs/aspnetcore/mvc/views/working-with-forms.md

 With collection properties, `asp-for="CollectionProperty[23].Member"` generates the same name as `asp-for="CollectionProperty[i].Member"` when `i` has the value `23`.

 When ASP.NET Core MVC calculates the value of `ModelExpression`, it inspects several sources, including `ModelState`.
-Consider `<input type="text" asp-for="@Name">`.
+Consider `<input type="text" asp-for="Name">`.
 The calculated `value` attribute is the first non-null value from:

 * `ModelState` entry with key "Name".
 * Result of the expression `Model.Name`.